scheb/yahoo-finance-api/.github/ISSUE_TEMPLATE/bug-report.md

 **Package version**: x.y.z

 **Description**

 <!--
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and why you believe it's a bug.
 -->

 **To Reproduce**

 <!--
 Steps to reproduce the behavior:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error
 -->

 **Additional Context**

 <!-- Optional: Any other context to help understanding the problem: log messages, screenshots, etc. -->